Terraforming of Venus: Injection into volcanic basalt rock

+Artist's conception of a terraformed Venus, centered around Aphrodite Terra.

 Research projects in Iceland and the US state of Washington have shown that potentially large amounts of carbon dioxide could be removed from the atmosphere by high-pressure injection into subsurface porous basalt formations, where carbon dioxide is rapidly transformed into solid inert minerals.

 Other studies predict that one cubic meter of porous basalt has the potential to sequester 47 kilograms of injected carbon dioxide.
 According to these estimates a volume of about 9.86 billion km^{3} of basalt rock would be needed to sequester all the carbon dioxide in the Venusian atmosphere.
 This is equal to the entire crust of Venus down to a depth of about 21.4 kilometers.
 Another study concluded that under optimal conditions, on average, 1 cubic meter of basalt rock can sequester 260 kg of carbon dioxide.
 Venus's crust appears to be 70 km thick and the planet is dominated by volcanic features.
 The surface is about 90% basalt, and about 65% consists of a mosaic of volcanic lava plains.
 There should therefore be ample volumes of basalt rock strata on the planet with very promising potential for carbon dioxide sequestration.

 Research has also demonstrated that under the high temperature and high pressure conditions in the mantle, silicon dioxide, the most abundant mineral in the mantle (on Earth and probably also on Venus) can form carbonates that are stable under these conditions.
 This opens up the possibility of carbon dioxide sequestration in the mantle.